 Genetic counseling (perinatal)

-Genetic counselors have special training and board certification to help individuals and families cope with and understand birth defects, genetic conditions and available testing options.
+At Allina Health, our genetic counselors have special training and board certification to help individuals and families cope with and understand birth defects, genetic conditions and available testing options.
 Our genetic counselors work together with you and our maternal fetal medicine team to discuss birth defects, explain complex genetic information, provide support and help you make informed decisions.

 Here are a few types of patients who have found it useful to meet with a genetic counselor: